ed223bd/L2/documentation/developer.md

 ## Future Features

-- Customizeable font size
-- A line graph diagram
+- A pie chart diagram
-- Another theme
+- An additional theme

 ## Known Issues

-- In createAxis in BarGraphManager, an extra step should be added if value is over the last step.
+- If a large font size is chosen, the left side margin for axis should be larger.
+A large font would make the label for the step overlap with the bars or lines in the diagram.

 ## Getting Started